Contractors: Mathematica Policy Research, Inc and the University of Minnesota Institute of Community Integration

 This study is the third in a series examining the characteristics and school experiences of a nationally representative sample of youth with disabilities.
 NLTS 2012 focuses on students ages 13 to 21 (in December 2011) but also includes a small sample of students without disabilities to enable direct comparisons of students with and without individualized education programs (IEPs).
 It is part of the congressionally-mandated National Assessment of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA 2004, P.L.
 108-446) and is supported with funds authorized under Section 664 of the Act.
 The study will address such question as:

-Phase I of the study will collect baseline data (Spring 2012-Summer 2013) on a nationwide sample of 12,000 youth, including 10,000 youth with IEPs and the remainder without IEPs.
-Data collection will include surveys of youth and parents/guardians as well as administrative records on youth and their schools.
-Under Under Phase I, a systematic review of the research literature on post-high transition programs for students with disabilities was conducted.
+Phase I of the study collects survey data (Spring 2012–Summer 2013) on a nationwide sample of 12,000 youth in school, of which 10,000 are students with IEPs across the federal disability categories..
+Surveys of both youth and their parents/guardians will be administered. .
+This phaseof the study also included, a systematic review of the research literature on post-high transition programs for students with disabilities..

 Cost/Duration: $22,897,534 over 5 years (September 2010–September 2015)

-Baseline data collection is underway and will soon be completed.
-The reports on the baseline data will be announced on http://ies.ed.gov/ncee/.
+Survey data collection was completed and analysis of the data is underway.
+Reports describing the survey results will be announced on http://ies.ed.gov/ncee/.
 The report on the review of transition research studies was released August 19, 2013 (see http://ies.ed.gov/ncee/pubs/20134011/index.asp).